Visit Notre Dame Cathedral for free - Save €8.50

 Did you know:

-- Notre Dame translates to Our Lady in French, which is a reference to the Virgin Mary – stemming from its important Catholic roots
+- Notre Dame translates to Our Lady from French, which is a reference to the Virgin Mary – stemming from its important Catholic roots

 - There are 387 steps up to the towers, of which there are two, and the south tower houses the heavy Emmanuel bell which weighs 13 tonnes!